Mushfiqur Rahim: 2023-2024

-In March 2023, in the second ODI against Ireland, Mushfiqur Rahim scored the fastest century by a Bangladeshi player, in terms of the number of balls faced in an ODI (60).
+In March 2023, in the second ODI against Ireland, Rahim scored the fastest century by a Bangladeshi player, in terms of the number of balls faced in an ODI (60).
 He also became the third cricketer from Bangladesh to score 7,000 runs in ODIs.

 In December 2023, during the second and final test match in Bangladesh's home test series against New Zealand, Rahim was ruled out for obstructing the field during the 41st over of the match on day one of the match's proceedings.
 Rahim was clearly handling the ball and he was dismissed for 35 when he deflected the ball using his hands soon after defending the ball bowled by Kyle Jamieson.
 New Zealand fielders eventually appealed for Rahim's attempt to deflect the ball away from the stumps.
 It became the first such instance in last 72 years in test cricket (Len Hutton in 1951 was the previous batter to be dismissed) where a batsman was given out for obstructing the field.